- Memory or recollection in relation to a particular thing

-However, official recognition of such events can also be important for society as a whole.
-Society needs to "remember" its own history – including those events which have disrupted the lives of many – in order to learn from the past and not repeat the mistakes for which it may have been responsible.
-Remembrance, when done properly, can serve as a warning signal to society: it can show us how human action or inaction, bigotry, racism, intolerance, and other relatively common attitudes can lead, under certain circumstances, to events which are truly terrible.
+Governments of many countries around the world did not want or still do not want to assume responsibility for their past actions.
+But official recognition of such events is important not only for the people who were affected by them, but for the society as a whole.
+Society needs to "remember" its own history – including those events which have disrupted the lives of many – in order to learn from the past and build better societies in the present.
+Remembrance, when done properly, can serve as a warning signal to society: it can show us how human action or inaction, bigotry, racism, intolerance, antisemitism and other relatively common attitudes can lead, under certain circumstances, to events which are truly terrible.

 The information in this section covers issues relating to the question of what societies should do to remember – collectively – terrible events when mass human rights violations have occurred.

 Question: Which events are officially remembered in your country?